BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 Talk to the machine on the right, and you'll be able to merge ten of the cells we've found so far into **Zygarde 10%**.
 You can deconstruct this Zygarde, if you want.

 Head outside, and go to the right.
-Past the first lever, there will be a new opened door.
+Past the first lever, there will be a new opened door (alpha, above).
 One of the monitors in here will give you as many Zygarde Cells as you've found so far in *Cell Imprints*, the game's ONLY way of increasing IV's on our Pokémon.
 As you might guess, the Cells are limited in total number, so be sure when you use these on your Pokémon.
 You can come back here anytime to get more as you get more Cells.
 Anyways, talk to the other machine then head back outside.

 From here, go right, then up.
+Enter the door here (beta).
 The gate inside is now gone, so you can head up.
 Talk to Florinia.

 That's all we have to do here for now.
-If you redo the first lever on the outside, the stairs to the left that lead into a room we previously checked out will reappear, and inside you can actually trade  Cell Imprints for *Negative Imprints*, which instead turn an IV to 0.
-Helpful for maximizing a Trick Room user's effectiveness.
-Given the limited number of these in the game, I don't recommend using them for lowering Atk, since the confusion damage is negligible at best.
+If you pull the first lever outside to the left (A), the stairs to the left that lead into a room we previously checked out (gamma) will reappear.
+Inside, you can trade Cell Imprints for *Negative Imprints*, which instead turn an IV to 0.
+Helpful for maximizing a Trick Room or Gyro Ball user's effectiveness.

-Anyways, that's all for this area for a while.
-Feel free to return for more Cell and Negative Imprints.
-Return to the Nightclub!
+Feel free to return for more Cell and Negative Imprints when you need to, but for now return to the Nightclub!

 ## Anomaly at Chrysolia Springs